AlexanderPro/WindowTextExtractor/README.md

 Requirements
 --------------------

-* OS Windows XP SP3 and later.
-Supports x86 and x64 systems.
+* .NET Framework 4.0 (OS Windows XP SP3 and later) till version 1.14.1
-* .NET Framework 4.0
+* .NET Framework 4.6 (OS Windows Vista SP2 and later) from version 1.15.0

 How to Use
 --------------------